imicer/ocp4-workshop/06-ingress-controller/README.md

-# Router sharding
+# Ingress controller

-Deploy custom ingress controllers.
+Deploy additional ingress controllers for consuming Openshift services from out of the cluster.

 ## Requirements